mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% include image.html file="ideal-facebook.jpg" alt="Ideal Facebook vs. Actual Facebook" max_width="900px" img_link=true %}

 Until a few years ago, I checked Facebook 20-30 times per day.
-Any time I was bored, I'd open a new browser tab and check Facebook.
-If I had a 30-second elevator ride, I'd take out my phone and cycle through Facebook, Twitter, and reddit.
+At the first hint of boredom, I'd open a new browser tab and check Facebook.
+During a 30-second elevator ride, I'd take out my phone and cycle through Facebook, Twitter, and reddit.

 My usage patterns served all of my negative reasons for using Facebook.
 To satisfy my positive reasons, I didn't have to check it that often.
 Once a day would be sufficient.
 Once per week would probably be fine.